Return to Table of Contents

 With that said, it doesn’t change the fact that new human life is new human life.
 Even if this new life came about through the tragic event of rape or incest, it is still human life.
 In this case, the extended family and all of society MUST strive to offer every bit of emotional, spiritual and even financial support necessary to help the mother bring that new life to birth.
 And after birth, everything must be done to help the mother make the right decision as to how this child will be raised either by her, her family or through adoption.

-One sad practice as of recent is selective abortion.
-This happens when parents seek to find out if the child is healthy and find some form of genetic or other serious defect.
+One sad practice in recent years is selective abortion.
+This happens when parents seek to find out if their unborn child is healthy or has some form of genetic or other serious defect.
 Many times doctors will recommend abortion in the case of a child with clear physical “defects.”
 This is never justified.
 It may be OK to have reasonable tests of this sort if the intention is to prepare the parents for any health concerns.
 But intentional abortion of a child with defects of any sort is still abortion and, thus, the murder of a disabled child.

 Indirect Homicide: Related to intentional homicide would be a sin which brings about the death of another as a result of negligence of one’s duty.
 Neglect, for example, by a parent toward a child which results in that child’s death should be considered the most grievous of sins in this category.

-Neglect could also happen by those with civil authority who fail to care for the needs of the people they are entrusted with.
+Neglect could also happen by those with civil authority who fail to care for the needs of the people with whom they are entrusted.
 For example, if there is great poverty and hunger in a given society and the civil authorities have the ability to help rectify this but fail to out of selfish motivation, this is serious neglect and is sinful.